 To address traffic and safety concerns, the corridor should be reconstructed to meet current standards and provide non-motorized accommodations.
 In the near-term, advance warning signs and reflective tape and/or flashing lights to the stop sign could be considered at the Gooch Hill Road/Durston Road intersection to improve visibility of the three-legged intersection.
-The Gooch Hill Road/Huffine Lane intersection is already signalized, but improvements could be installed to reduce conflicts, such as an eastbound right-turn lane on Huffine Lane.
+The Gooch Hill Road/Huffine Lane intersection is already signalized, but several improvements could be installed to reduce conflicts and improve safety for all users, including an eastbound right-turn lane on Huffine Lane, improved intersection lighting, pedestrian signals, crosswalks, and sidewalk connecting to adjacent bus stops.